AlanGibson-Asidua/congo/readme.md

 Likewise, as the basket content changes, the recommendations component needs to update automatically.

-So we need to figure out how to build and integrate external components.
+So I need to figure out how to build and integrate external components that can interact with other components from outside of their own module and still benefit from independent development and delivery.

 ### 3. Implement a "store" within the application / modules